-Apart from the control system which was designed by General Atomic (GA), ZPRL was designed and installed by INER itself.
-The reflector of the reactor is graphite and the moderator is light water.
-It uses MTR type fuel with 93%U enrichment.
-ZPRL is an open-pool type reactor.
-Its original rated power capacity was 10 kW.
-The construction of ZPRL started in 1968, and its first criticality was reached on February 2, 1971.
-The power capacity was successfully uprated to 30 kW in May 1993.
-In 2009, all of the nuclear fuel of ZPRL was shipped back to the United States of America and it stopped running permanently on January 1, 2010.
-The decommissioning plan of ZPRL was submitted to the authorities for approval in May 2012 and was granted in July 2013.
-The status of ZPRL is in the preparation process for decommissioning now.
+The original rated power capacity of ZPRL was 10 kW.
+Apart from the control system which was designed by General Atomic (GA), ZPRL was entirely designed and installed by INER itself.
+The reflector of the reactor was graphite and the moderator was light water.
+It used the Material Test Reactor (MTR) type fuel with 93% 235U enrichment.
+ZPRL was an open-pool type reactor.
+The construction of ZPRL started in 1968, and its first criticality was reached in February 1971.
+The power capacity was successfully upgraded to 30 kW in May 1993.
+In July 2009, all of ZPRL nuclear fuel was shipped back to the United States of America, and it was permanently shut down in January 2010.
+The decommissioning plan of ZPRL was submitted to the authorities in May 2012 and was approved in July 2013.
+The status of ZPRL is currently in the preparation process for decommissioning.